The Bell Jar: Womanhood and women's roles

 The Bell Jar addresses the question of socially acceptable identity.
-It examines Esther's "quest to forge her own identity, to be herself rather than what others expect her to be."
+It examines Esther's "quest to forge her identity, to be herself rather than what others expect her to be."
 Esther is expected to become a housewife, and a self-sufficient woman, without the options to achieve independence.
 Esther feels she is a prisoner to domestic duties and she fears the loss of her inner self.
 The Bell Jar sets out to highlight the problems with oppressive patriarchal society in mid-20th-century America.

 Throughout the novel, Esther internally muses about sex, virginity, and the expectations on her as a woman therein.
-A major plot point in the later chapters is Esther being provided a contraceptive implant by a doctor, which allows her to lose her virginity without fear of falling pregnant and thus being expected become a parent before her time.
+A major plot point in the later chapters is Esther being provided a contraceptive implant by a doctor, which allows her to lose her virginity without fear of falling pregnant and thus being expected to become a parent before her time.
 Earlier in the novel, Esther criticizes the double standard of the expectation that she remains a virgin for Buddy (who intends to marry her), whilst Buddy was able to have a casual sexual relationship with another woman earlier in his life without consequence.

 Esther appears to take a near-scientific approach to sex and virginity.
 A chapter of the novel discusses Esther's plan to "have an affair" with someone, simply to "get it over with" (that is, to lose her virginity), but she is too fearful of the impact of pregnancy.

 Esther also remarks about her fear of marriage and the constraints a "typical" marriage of the era would have on her identity and personal goals.